adityatripathi5/Snaatak/Sprint0/python/Installation-Guide.md

     * **Linux/macOS (from source):**

         ```bash
         tar xzf Python-2.7.18.tgz # Replace with actual filename
         cd Python-2.7.18
         ./configure --enable-optimizations # Recommended optimization
         make -j $(nproc) # Use all available cores for faster build
         sudo make altinstall # Important: Use altinstall
         ```

+        * **Important:** When installing from source, especially for older versions, use `sudo make altinstall`.
+This prevents overwriting the system's default Python.
+You will likely also need to download and install `setuptools` separately for Python 2.7 to get `pip`.
     * **Windows:** Download the appropriate installer from the Python archives and run it.
 Be sure to select a custom installation location and \*do not\* overwrite your main Python installation.
-* **Important:** When installing older versions, especially on Linux/macOS, use `make altinstall` instead of `make install`.
-This prevents overwriting the system's default Python installation.
-On Windows, install to a non-default location.

 ### OT/Microservices (python3-pip, python3-venv)

-For development related to Observability Tools (OT) and microservices, ensure you have `pip` and `venv` installed:
+For development related to Observability Tools (OT) and microservices, ensure you have `pip` and `venv` installed.
+These are essential for managing dependencies and creating isolated environments.

-* **`python3-pip`:** The package installer for Python.
-* **`python3-venv`:** The module for creating virtual environments.

-On most modern systems, these are included with Python 3.
-If not:

-* **Debian/Ubuntu:**
+* **Ubuntu/Debian:**

     ```bash
     sudo apt update
     sudo apt install python3-pip python3-venv
     ```

 * **Other Linux:** Use your distribution's package manager (e.g., `yum` on CentOS/RHEL, `dnf` on Fedora).
 * **macOS:** `pip` is often included with the installer from python.org. `venv` is part of the standard library.
 If you use Homebrew: `brew install python`.
 * **Windows:** Ensure "pip" and "venv" are checked during the Python installation.